 Another focus of F.R.A.N.Z. is providing policy recommendations to improve regulatory and publicly funded instruments to the benefit of biodiversity and farmers.

-The F.R.A.N.Z. project is jointly coordinated by the Michael Otto Foundation for Environmental Protection and the German Farmers' Association.
+The F.R.A.N.Z. project is jointly coordinated by the Environmental Foundation Michael Otto and the German Farmers' Association.
 The analysis of the economic and environmental impacts of the implemented conservation measures will be carried out by the Thünen Institutes of Rural Studies, Farm Economics and Biodiversity, as well as the Georg-August University of Göttingen and the Michael-Otto-Institute of the NABU.
 The regional farmers' associations and their cultural landscape foundations will be responsible for assisting and advising the participating farms.

 The project funding is provided by the Rentenbank with special support from the Federal Ministry of Food and Agriculture and the Federal Office for Agriculture and Food as well as by the Federal Agency for Nature Conversation with funds of the Federal Ministry for the Environment, Nature Conversation, Building and Nuclear Safety.
-The Ministries of Agriculture and of the Environment are patrons of the project.
+The Ministry of Agriculture and the Ministry of Environment are patrons of the project.